 Breast imaging centers are a hub for screening and early detection.
-And as such, they play an important role in identifying high-risk patients prior to a cancer diagnosis.
+They play an important role in identifying high-risk patients prior to a cancer diagnosis.

-We covered this much in the first blog post of the series focused on breast imaging centers, cancer risk assessment, and genetic counseling and testing.
+We covered this in the first blog post of the series focused on breast imaging centers, cancer risk assessment, genetic counseling, and testing.
 We laid the foundation for why risk assessment is the standard of care, how breast centers should begin implementing the service, and three ways to bring in genetics expertise.

 Now that we understand why these services are crucial to breast imaging centers, we take a deeper dive into how to start your high-risk program in eight steps.

 Conduct a prevalence study to understand how many high-risk patients are in your population.
 The study will help you better understanding how many of your patients are at increased or high risk for hereditary breast and ovarian cancer, how many of your patients are potentially interested in undergoing genetic counseling and testing, and what high-risk services (e.g., MRI, surgeons) are needed to manage those patients over time.

 Take a holistic look at the patient journey to better understand if you can meet the need for risk assessment and genetic services with your current resources.
 Start by outlining the process for:

 - Flagging all your high-risk patients

 - Ensuring those patients get through to genetic counseling